|

 Ht suppresses output of heading level counters above the

-lowest when the heading is formatted; see H (Boolean-
+deepest when a heading mark is formatted; see H (Boolean-

 valued; 0).